mobiedock-lmu/solar-scooter-project/Documents/SoftwareTestPlan.md

   3. Using the "management" page, verify that the stations with highest incentives need more scooters, are in locations with high pedestrian traffic, and are somewhat nearby the user's desired location.

 ## 8.4    Acceptance Test Plan
+In order to fully demonstrate that our application works as intended, we'll want to walk the user through booking a simple scooter / bike trip.
+This will require them to:
+- Create an account
+- Login
+- Search for a location
+- Plan a trip to that location by searching for nearby scooters and / or charging stations
+- Indicate that their trip is complete and lock up their vehicle in the bay at their end location.
 ### 8.4.1  Acceptance Tests Planned
+- 8.2.1.1 Login / Create an account
+- 8.2.1.2 Utilize the map
+- 8.2.1.3 Search for a location that they would like to travel to
+- 8.2.1.6 Find nearby free-standing or docked vehicles from the map
+- 8.3.1.2 Plan a trip, and use the app to end the trip and subsequently dock the scooter.
 ### 8.4.2  Final Acceptance Test Procedures
+Guide a user through the entire process of booking and completing a round-trip scooter excursion (after creating a Mobiedock account and loggin in):
+- The trip should involve at least 4 total miles of travel.
+- On the way there, have the user choose any scooter or bike that is near them (undocked).
+- Plan the trip from that scooter to a charging station that is at least 2 miles away.
+- Once unlock the scooter from the app, verify that the trip has started.
+- When they arrive at their destination, have them end the trip from the app and lock up the scooter.
+- Now, they will start a new trip from the charging station to their original location.
+- Once again, they will unlock a scooter from the app, remove it from station, and ride to their original location.
+- When they arrive, they will end the ride from the app.
+- After all is said and done, verify that the distance traveled, trip history, and any associated charges are correct.
 ## 8.5    Test Configuration Control
 ## 8.6    Items Not Tested
 ### 8.6.1 Coord API Locations